opentargets-archive/roadmap/README.md

 Thanks for wanting to add a feature to Open Targets!

-Once confirmed as prioritised and part of the roadmap, the issue will be elevated to EPIC (high level) status within the repository and updated routinely on status by the Project Manager via the following process:
+Once confirmed as prioritised and part of the roadmap, the issue will be elevated to EPIC (high level) status within the appropriate repository and updated routinely on status by the Project Manager via the following process:

-1. create a new issue in this repository
+1. update the epic with appropriate subtickets for execution
 2. add the `FEATURE` or "ENHANCEMENT'label
 3. reference previous issues or suggestions where applicable.
 This will allow original suggestions to be tracked if/when grouped under broader epic topics.
 4. Suggestions raised will be triaged by the OT core team and prioritised in collaboration with consortium partners.